Jira workflows power effective teamwork

 Plan, track, and release great software with workflows designed to fit every initiative or project.
-Start with a template, or create a custom one and get your team working more efficiently and transparently.
+Start with a template or create a custom workflow to get your team working more efficiently and transparently.

 That's just the beginning.
-What can your company manage with a Jira workflow?
+Start building your workflow in Jira today